 Ryn: 00:04:39 Or a student question.
 Yeah.
 So this week’s comes from Samantha, who’s enrolled in our Materia Medica program, and she asks, “hello, I’m new to the course and I just finished the videos on ginger and cinnamon.
 Those are like right up at the beginning.
 My dad has arthritis and lots of knee, shoulder and back pain.
 I told him a few months ago to take turmeric and he told me last night that he feels less pain from his arthritis.
 Yay.
 Now after learning about ginger, I want to tell him to try to add that as well.
 But I was curious about the blood thinning effects and if this can become a problem, if someone is taking or eating too many herbs daily that have blood thinning effects, can this be dangerous or how much of blood thinning herbs would be dangerous?
-And even more on this question, I myself had been drinking up to a court of Saint John’s wart tea every day and have been eating lots and lots of ginger and cinnamon.
+And even more on this question, I myself had been drinking up to a quart of Saint John’s wort tea every day and have been eating lots and lots of ginger and cinnamon.
 Can this be too much?”
 Hmm.

 Katja: 00:05:35 Also she said, “thanks for all your help, I love the course so far and I’m excited to continue on.”